ngallo/sdk-rust/README.md

 ## Installation

-Add permguard-sdk dependency in your cargo.toml file
+Add permguard dependency in your cargo.toml file
 ```

 ---